Mercer County Senior High School (Kentucky): Football

 In 2006, the football team won the KHSAA Class 2A State Championship under head coach Marty Jaggers.
 Even though the team consisted of two combined squads from the original Mercer County High and Harrodsburg High, the 2006 squad was allowed to compete in Class 2A because it was too late to alter football schedules for that season.
-The following year, the school moved to Class 5A to reflect its merger with Harrodsburg High School.
+The following year, the Kentucky High School Athletic Association updated Kentucky's 4-class system to a 6-class system, and Mercer County Senior High School was moved to Class 5A to reflect its merger with Harrodsburg High School.

 Band

 The band won Class AA State Championships in 2005 and 2006 under the direction of Jeffrey Meadows.
 The squad returned to the state finals (4A) in 2008 and 2009, and finished fourth overall.

 Clubs

 Several Clubs are offered at MCSHS including: